What are our priorities in acquiring land?

 In considering the acquisition of land, we aim to protect the broadest possible range of the State's natural and cultural heritage.
 The reserve system must reflect the wide variety of landscapes and environments in NSW - from the lush rainforests of the north-east, to the semi-arid and arid rangelands of the far west, to the old-growth forests of the far south coast.
 The size and shape of reserves must also be adequate to enable efficient management for the long-term protection of this diverse heritage.

-This approach to the development of the State's reserve network is encapsulated in the conservation principles of comprehensive, adequate and representative - or 'CAR' for short.
+This approach to the development of the state's reserve network is encapsulated in the conservation principles of comprehensiveness, adequacy and representativeness - or 'CAR' for short.

-The broad framework within which CAR is applied and measured is the Interim Biogeographic Regionalisation for Australia (IBRA).
-NSW is represented in 18 of these 'bioregions' or areas of similar climate, geology, soils, landforms and vegetation.
+The broad framework within which CAR is applied and measured is the Interim Biogeographic Regionalisation for Australia (PDF 690KB) (IBRA).
+NSW is represented in 18 of these 'bioregions' or areas of relatively similar geology, geography and geomorphology that support a suite of native plants and animals distinctive from those in adjoining regions.

 Some of these bioregions - the Australian Alps and the Sydney Basin, for example - are well represented with large reserves.
-Others, especially those in the west, are poorly represented.
-The Broken Hill Complex bioregion and the NSW South Western Slopes bioregion, for example, each have around only 2% of their area protected in the reserve system.
+Others are poorly represented, with seven of the 18 bioregions having less than five per cent of their area protected in the reserve system.

 Progress in the creation of the reserve system: